EifelMaar/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ==========

 ## 1. Check for dependencies (packages) and install them if necessary
-This script will check if the data file is present in your working directory.
-(If not, will download and unzip the file)
+This script will check if any need package is not install and tries to install if necessary

 ## 2. Loading/Reading the data files